DylanDiracNintunze/ethics_fall2025/_casestudy/stakeholder1.md

 * Remove apps that exploit streaks or fear-of-missing-out.

-* Practice intentional usage—schedule check-in times.
+* Practice intentional usage like scheduling check-in times.

 These strategies can help mitigate the constant loops, as Alter describes, the "impulse to check" aand the anxiety that is caused by always-on connectivity.
 (3)